Alejogb1/job-board/blog-data/how-do-i-solve-a-buildah-run-error-container-not-known.md

 buildah rm $container_name
 ```

 In this case, we are _explicitly_ removing the container, but it also can be removed when a command fails due to a syntax issue, incorrect command arguments or other issues.
-Let’s fix that, shall we?
+Let’s fix that?
 The correct way is to make sure you're always referencing the correct current container and to avoid reusing the same name across separate steps.

 ```bash
 #!/bin/bash